Postgraduate Educational Series

 Acknowledgement: We would like to acknowledge Dr. Philip Ellison whose leadership enabled the design, development, and implementation of the inaugural quality improvement curriculum in 2011.
 Dr. Ellison’s vision of ‘advancing family medicine by living a quality culture’ continues to inspire our Program’s efforts to educate learners to improve quality in primary care.

-We also wish to acknowledge our Quality Improvement Program Directors at each of the fourteen DFCM academic sites, who through their teaching excellence and effective role-modelling have influenced hundreds of family residents since 2011 to envision a future where improving quality knowledge and skills are core to effective practice.
+We also wish to acknowledge our Quality Improvement Program Directors at each of the DFCM academic sites, who through their teaching excellence and effective role-modelling have influenced hundreds of family residents since 2011 to envision a future where improving quality knowledge and skills are core to effective practice.

-A special thank you is offered to Mr. Brian Da Silva & Ms. Olivia Neale for the series design and presentation guidance; to Ms. Dana Arafeh, Ms. Laura Desveaux, Dr. Noah Ivers, Dr. Ritika Goel, Dr. Thuynga Pham, Dr. John Maxted, and Dr. Margarita Lam-Antoniades for guidance on selecting and integrating content and references for the patient engagement, measurement, improving equity and patient safety e-modules; to Ms. Lorri Zager for contributions to series design and content curation; and to Ms. Kirsten Eldridge for managing the many processes that comprise the development and maintenance of a longitudinal educational series.
+A special thank you is offered to Mr. Brian Da Silva & Ms. Olivia Neale for the series design and presentation guidance; to Ms. Dana Arafeh, Ms. Laura Desveaux, Dr. Noah Ivers, Dr. Ritika Goel, Dr. Thuynga Pham, Dr. John Maxted, and Dr. Margarita Lam-Antoniades for guidance on selecting and integrating content and references for the patient engagement, measurement, improving equity and patient safety e-modules; to Ms. Lorri Zager for contributions to series design and content curation; and to Ms. Marisa Schwartz for managing the many processes that comprise the development and maintenance of a longitudinal educational series.